• Skip to primary navigation

 You can also work on creating the perfect targeted ads to encourage clicks and sales.
 If you find your competitors are only using generic ads, targeting your ads to specific types of people in your audience can help people remember you.

 They may purchase something immediately.
-Or they might decide to wait, but they’ll think of your business first when they’re ready to buy what you sell.
+Or they might decide to wait, but they’ll think of your business when they’re ready to buy what you sell.

 Grow Your Reach

 While you should aim to stand out, you can do so even when using the same platforms as your competitors.
-Instead, you may choose to use bright colors to capture someone’s attention and get them to click on your ad.
+Instead, you may use bright colors to capture someone’s attention and get them to click on your ad.

 Use Different Tactics